oldwatchlover/Rendering-Plant/Documentation/USERGUIDE.md

 **_Rendering Plant_** is a framework to build 3D rendering software.

-The framework consists of two libraries: librp.a and libobj.a.
+The framework consists of two libraries: `librp.a` and `libobj.a`.

-The sample renderers are also compiled into libraries and there is main.c which links to the libraries to create the renderer executable.
+The sample renderers are also compiled into libraries and there is `main.c` which links to the libraries to create the renderer executable.

 This guide describes the usage of the sample renderers included with the **_Rendering Plant_** distribution: